Kaewkloaw/CallSense/README.md

 ## 📡 System Overview

 **CallSense** is an advanced cybersecurity utility designed to mitigate the risks of Social Engineering and Voice Phishing (Vishing).
-By leveraging deep learning algorithms, CallSense analyzes audio frequencies in real-time to distinguish between organic human speech and synthetic AI-generated artifacts.
+By leveraging deep learning algorithms, CallSense analyzes audio frequencies in just-in-time to distinguish between organic human speech and synthetic AI-generated artifacts.

 This system operates on a **Zero-Trust** model regarding audio data, providing immediate forensic analysis to prevent fraud before it occurs.

 ### 🛡️ Core Capabilities (MVP)

 * **Synthetic Voice Detection:** Algorithmic identification of deepfake patterns and vocoder artifacts.
-* **Real-Time Threat Assessment:** Dynamic classification of calls into risk tiers (High/Medium/Low).
+* **Just-in-Time Threat Assessment:** Dynamic classification of calls into risk tiers (High/Medium/Low).
 * **Scam Prevention Protocols:** Proactive alerting system for impersonation attacks.
 * **Privacy-First Architecture:** All telemetry and analysis are processed locally; no raw audio data leaves the secure environment.